-On June 16, 2020, the Company entered into an Amendment No. 2 to the Purchase Warrant for Common Shares ("Amendment No. 2") with the Warrant Holder that amends the Warrant.

-Amendment No. 2 amends the Warrant to increase the number of Warrant Shares (as defined therein) issuable under the Warrant and to decrease the exercise price from \$3.80 per share to \$2.61 per share (the "Per Share Warrant Exercise Price").
+On June 16, 2020, the Company entered into an Amendment No. 2 to the Purchase Warrant for Common Shares ("Amendment No. 2") with the Warrant Holder to increase the number of Warrant Shares (as defined therein) issuable under the Warrant and to decrease the exercise price from \$3.80 per share to \$2.61 per share (the "Per Share Warrant Exercise Price").
 The Company would receive aggregate gross proceeds of \$1,186,313 if the outstanding Warrant is exercised at the new Per Share Warrant Exercise Price.